aidanwilliams01/credit-card-validator/README.md

 Test: It will return 'invalid' if the sum of the transformed set of numbers does not end in a 0.
 Code: luhnAlgorithm(4102080880435620)
 Expected output: 'invalid'

+Describe: checkFirstDigits()

+Test: It will return 'valid' if the card number starts with a 34 or 37.
+Code: checkFirstDigits('34')
+Expected output: 'valid'